sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

-# Webhooks
+# Incoming webhooks

-Webhook receivers can be configured on a Sourcegraph instance in order to receive webhook events from code hosts.
+Incoming webhooks can be configured on a Sourcegraph instance in order to receive webhook events from code hosts.
 This allows Sourcegraph to react more quickly to events that occur outside of the instance.

 We currently support webhooks for the following: